machinat/sociably/docs/integration-with-webview.md

 ## Send by User

-Since an user can opens many webview at a time, you might want keep the content of all webviews consistent.
-You can use `bot.sendUser` for sending to all the clients logged in as the same user.
+Since an user can opens many webviews at a time, you might want keep the content of all webviews consistent.
+Use the `bot.sendUser(user, event)` for sending to all the clients logged in as the same user.

 ```js
 app.onEvent(async context => {